The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 Those who are on the NLW or NMW are only entitled to this amount for the hours they work.
 Consequently, furloughed employees must be paid 80% of their salary or £2,500 based on their usual working hours, even if this falls below the NLW or NMW.

-The Apprenticeship Levy and student loans should continue to be paid as usual as the grants from the Coronavirus Job Retention Scheme do not cover these.
+Student loans and the apprenticeship levy should continue to be paid as usual as the grants from the CJRS do not cover these.

 👉 Can an employer make multiple claims for the same employee?

-During the eight-month period between March 1st and October 31st, an employer can make multiple claims for the same employee, providing they meet the minimum furlough period.
+During the eight-month period between 1 March and 31 October, an employer can make multiple claims for the same employee providing they meet the minimum furlough period.

 👉 What is required to make a claim?